-Activities related to the coordination and revision of courses have been significantly intensified during the year 2020.
-A detail reporting on all activities carried out till the moment was completed in April 2020 and syllabi and other materials have been compiled and thoroughly assessed.
+Activities related to the coordination and revision of courses have been significantly intensified during the years 2020 and 2021.
+A detail reporting of all activities carried out till the moment was completed in April 2020 and afterwards updated in February 2021.
+Additionally, syllabi and other materials have been compiled and thoroughly assessed.
 The communication with partners has been constant.
-A detailed quality assessment was conducted of the courses updated/ newly developed by partners P7 (Gorno-Altaisk State University, Russia) and P11 (Kumaun University, India) in spring and summer 2020, and work is still ongoing.
-The work is led by Univ.
+A detailed quality assessment was conducted of the courses updated/ newly developed by partners P7 (Gorno-Altaisk State University, Russia), P9 (Royal University of Bhutan, Bhutan), P11 (Kumaun University, India) and P12 (Jawaharlal Nehru University) in spring and summer 2020 and 2021.
+The work was led by Univ.
 Prof. Dr. Jürgen Breuste and produced by MSc.
 Marc Gimenez Maranges from University of Salzburg (Austria) and BSc.
 Cléa Slimani from Chambéry University of Savoie Mont Blanc (France).

 Creation of the learning module „Ecological aspects of urbanisation in mountain areas“